isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1144.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Battery-Powered Rope Ascender

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Marine & Offshore for SMEs <br>
-N.A. for non-SMEs
+Up to Equipment for non-SMEs

 ### Things to Note
-Ascent speed: minimum 1 ft/s
-Maintenance cost not supported
+General M&O Equipment

 ### Contact Information
 N.A.